 - Categories and tags - add any categories or tags that will let people sort and filter the eBook in the digital library.

-- Featured Image – upload an image, if you’re planning to include these in the WordPress eBook library.
-This will probably be an image of the eBook front cover or author.
+- Featured Image - upload an image, if you're planning to include these in the WordPress eBook library.
+This will probably be an image of the eBook front cover or author, similar to how ebook retailers like Amazon (United States) or Kobo (Canada) do it.

 - Excerpt - Use this to add the eBook's blurb or description.
 The WordPress eBook plugin can include this as a column in the table.